muratk5n/thirdwave/en/README.md

 ---

-Oil spills are enough to make switch to green fuels.
+Pollution (air, sea -oil spills-) is enough to entice a switch to green fuels.
 Green fuel pipeline instead of oil pipeline would have saved California's beaches just the previous year.

 ---